EdenEast/nyx/hosts/thor/readme.md

-# Wrath
+# Thor

 ## Overview

-Old desktop server
+Old desktop server repurposed as a homelab

 ---